httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Date: Fri, 26 Mar 2010 00:05:00 GMT
 ~~~

-Would result in the following `@status-code` value:
+Would result in the following `@status` value:

 ~~~
-"@status-code": 200
+"@status": 200
 ~~~

-This identifier MUST NOT be used in a request message.
+The `@status` identifier MUST NOT be used in a request message.

 ## Creating the Signature Input String {#create-sig-input}